 In 1961, Maya Angelou, already a civil rights worker, and her then partner Vusumzi Make, an exiled activist from South Africa (he was a leading Pan Africanist Congress member), moved to Cairo, Egypt, where she found work at a small radical newspaper.
 One year later, Angelou and Make broke up and she moved to Ghana with her son.
 There they joined a small, tight-knit expatriate African American community that included the great scholar and activist W. E. B. Du Bois, the writer William Gardner Smith, lawyer Pauli Murray, journalist Julian Mayfield, and sociologist St. Clair Drake.
 Angelou continued her work as a journalist and also worked as an administrator at the University of Ghana.
-Angelou made such an impression on her hosts honored her with a postal stamp.
-It was also during this time that Malcolm X visited Ghana; a meeting which prompted her move back to the US in 1965 to help Malcolm X build his Organization of Afro-American Unity.
-Shortly after her return, Malcolm X was assassinated.
-On her time in Ghana, I’m reminded of an interview I did in 2006 with Kevin Gaines, historian and then-director of the University of Michigan’s Center for Afroamerican and African Studies (CAAS), about his book American Africans in Ghana: Black Expatriates and the Civil Rights Era (University of North Carolina Press, 2006).
+Angelou made such an impression on her hosts, they honored her with a postal stamp.
+It was also during this time that Malcolm X visited Ghana; a meeting which prompted Angelou to move back to the US in 1965 to help Malcolm X build his Organization of Afro-American Unity (the organization he built when he broke away from the Nation of Islam).
+However, shortly after her return, Malcolm X was assassinated.
+This reminds me of an interview I did in 2006 with Kevin Gaines, historian and then-director of the University of Michigan’s Center for Afroamerican and African Studies (CAAS), about his book American Africans in Ghana: Black Expatriates and the Civil Rights Era (University of North Carolina Press, 2006).
 I was a faculty member of CAAS at the time.
 Part of the John Hope Franklin Series in African American History and Culture, the book tells the story of Angelou’s cohort of African American expatriates in Ghana in the late 1950s and early 1960s.
 The interview was first published at the time in the university’s Journal of International Institute.

 One of the main themes of the book is that of “transnational citizenship,” i.e. the attempts by this small group of expatriates to redefine their relationship to citizenship in the U.S. and globally.
 Can you say more about that?